DorFalah/Robotics/README.md

     --output: Path of the output file(default is "output.txt")

     ### Examples:
-    1)To run the main.py with the scene file 3_discs_custom.json inside the folder inputs, using RRT* algorithm with a GUI, and 2000 landmarks:
+    a.
+To run the main.py with the scene file 3_discs_custom.json inside the folder inputs, using RRT* algorithm with a GUI, and 2000 landmarks:

     python3 main.py -scene inputs/3_discs_custom.json --with-gui 1 --num-landmarks 2000 --solver rrt --star 1

-    2)To run the same scene with PRM algorithm, without GUI, 2000 landmarks and k=20:
+    b.
+To run the same scene with PRM algorithm, without GUI, 2000 landmarks and k=20:

     python3 main.py -scene inputs/3_discs_custom.json --num-landmarks 2000 --solver prm --k 20